-Each cohort of fellows follows a structured learning path.
+Each cohort follows a structured training path.
 Find out about the training programme in more detail, including the introductory course, pathway specific modules, field placements and supervision.

-At the beginning of the ECDC Fellowship Programme, fellows from both EPIET and EUPHEM paths are required to participate in a three-week introductory course.
-The course provides basic knowledge of intervention epidemiology and public health microbiology and seeks to inspire strong motivation for multidisciplinary field investigation.
-The course uses case studies and interactive teaching methods.
-New fellows can expect to learn how to:
+At the beginning of the ECDC Fellowship Programme, fellows from both EPIET and EUPHEM paths participate in a three-week introductory course.
+The course provides basic knowledge of intervention epidemiology and public health microbiology and motivates fellows to engage in multidisciplinary field investigation.
+During the course fellows will learn how to:

 - Combine field epidemiology and public health microbiology techniques for risk assessment and investigations in the field of communicable diseases prevention and control;